drand/drand/README.md

 and the server.

 The command outputs a 32-byte base64-encoded random value coming from the local randomness engine of the contacted server.
+If the encryption is not correct, the command outputs an error instead.

 ## Learn More About The Crypto Magic Behind Drand